brmson/blanqa/README.md

 branch and the Ephyra project).
 Compared to their work, we shift our focus from systematic evaluation of experiments to interactive usage.

-In its current version, it can interactively answer English questions about a small corpus of English text.
+In its current version, it can interactively answer English questions by using knowledge stored in Project Gutenberg.

 ## Installation Instructions